drobb2020/btre_project/README.md

 - Django updated to 3.2.14
 - Pillow updated to 9.2.0

-### Security Updates 2024
+### Security Updates 2024.1

 - Pillow updated to 10.2.0

 These updates were necessary to address security vulnerabilities

+### Security Updates 2024.2

+- Django updated to 5.0.6
+- pillow updated to 10.3.0
+- sqlparse updated to 5.0.0

 ### Project Update 2024

-At some point in 2024 I will be updating all the code in this project to Django 4.2.x
+At some point in 2024 I will be updating all the code in this project to Django 5.0.x

 <!-- GETTING STARTED -->
 ## Getting Started